A-KGeorge/Custom-C-shell/README.md

 ## Author

-- Developed as part of an academic assignemnt in C programming.
+- Developed as part of an academic assigment in C programming.